 Dan Goaley – Board President

 I currently serve as Board President and am a founding member of the Board.
-However, I feel as if it is a “title” only and that our Board acts as one to provide care and services to the people we sreve.
-My “day” job is an Executive Vice president for a local commercial real estate firm.
-My expertise includes investment property acquisitions and dispositions of commercial real estate.
-I began my career in real estate in 1995 and am fortunate to represent many companies and guide them through the process.
-I am proud to be a part of ALS in the Heartland.
+However, I feel as if it is a “title” only and that our Board acts as one to provide care and services to the people we serve.
+Dan is President of Lee & Associates.
+His expertise includes investment property acquisitions and dispositions of commercial real estate.
+Goaley has been involved in commercial real estate since 1995.
+Goaley is proud to be a part of ALSITH since its founding in 2006.